-As discussed in Access to the Territory, obstacles to effective legal assistance in points of disembarkation have intensified in areas such as Almería, Tarifa and Motril in 2017.
-Access to legal assistance has improved, with some Bar Associations issuing specific guidance in this regard.
-In 2020, the increase of arrivals to the Canary Islands has posed many challenges in terms of legal assistance.
-There are different organisations providing legal assistance to migrants and asylum seekers in the different islands belonging to the archipelago of the Canary Islands (i.e., CEAR, Accem, Spanish Red Cross, Cáritas, Fundación Cruz Blanca, etc.).
+As discussed in Access to the Territory, obstacles to effective legal assistance in points of disembarkation intensified in areas such as Almería, Tarifa and Motril in 2017.
+Access to legal assistance improved since then, with some Bar Associations issuing specific guidance in this regard.
+In 2020, the increase of arrivals to the Canary Islands posed many challenges in terms of legal assistance.
+At the moment, there are different organisations providing legal assistance to migrants and asylum seekers in the different islands belonging to the archipelago of the Canary Islands (i.e., CEAR, Accem, Spanish Red Cross, Cáritas, Fundación Cruz Blanca, etc.).
 In addition, the Service for Equal Opportunities and Gender Violence of the town hall of Gran Canaria provides legal counselling; similar support is offered by the seven Commissions for Free Legal Aid of the Government of the Canary Islands, which also offer support and counselling on the asylum procedure.

 As regards the provision of legal assistance at Madrid Barajas Airport, the main concerns relate to private lawyers, i.e. the lack of specialisation in asylum-related issues and paid services; since asylum seekers have the right to free legal aid provided by NGOs or Bar Associations.
 CEAR has a team of lawyers assisting asylum seekers at the Madrid Barajas Airport.